eprequejo/pdf-to-excel/README.md

 ## Steps:

-* Copy the pdf to PdfToExcel folder in your Desktop/SPApp
+* Copy the pdf invoice to PdfToExcel folder in your Desktop/SPApp
 * Open a **terminal**:
 	* Spotlight - type "terminal" or
 	* Applications/Utilities/Terminal.app